lukso-network/docs/docs/standards/rpc-api.md

 ### eth_sendTransaction {#eth_sendTransaction}

-Creates new message call transaction or a contract creation, if the data field contains code, and signs it using the account specified in `from`.
-This method requires that the user has granted permission to interact with their account first, so make sure to call eth_requestAccounts first.
+Creates new message call transaction and signs it using the account specified in `from`.
+This method requires that the user has granted permission to interact with their account first.
+The transaction will not be signed by the UP itself, but by a controller address that has sufficient permissions.

 ### eth_requestAccounts {#eth_requestAccounts}